 Suspect arrested for deadly shooting at Virginia hookah lounge

-The gunman accused of opening fire inside a Blacksburg, Va., hookah lounge, killing one and wounding four others, was arrested late Saturday night.
+The gunman accused of opening fire inside a Virginia hookah lounge, killing one and wounding four others, was arrested late Saturday night.

 He’ll face six charges, including murder in the first degree for the death of 18-year-old Isiah Robinson, four counts of attempted murder in the first degree and one count of use of a firearm while committing or attempting to commit murder.